EnvGen/Degprimer_specificity/README.md

-The pipeline evaluates the specificity of degenerated primers -- So fa, analyse only genes from Vibrio genus, and support NCBI files
+The pipeline evaluates the specificity of degenerated primers -- Designed for genes from Vibrio genus, and support NCBI files

 ## Installation ##
 Dowload the pipeline using the command: